LONG BEACH - Last year, the Wilson High School cheerleading squad was in need of a little pep.

 "I want them to know that cheerleading is just as important as any other sports team," she said.

 The squad in September launched a fundraiser to attend ESPN's National Cheerleading Competition in Florida.
-Though they didn't raise the $18,000 needed to compete in Florida, they were able to compete in Las Vegas and won their title despite a soggy setback.

 The night before the competition, some of the girls' hotel rooms flooded, leaving several members to compete in wet uniforms without much sleep.